mckeeh3/akka-typed-java-cluster/README.md

 $ ./akka cluster start
 $ ./akka cluster dashboard
 ~~~
-Follow the steps above to download, build, run, and bring up a dashboard.
+Follow the steps above to download, build, run, and bring up a dashboard in your default web browser.

 ![Dashboard 1](docs/images/akka-typed-java-cluster-dashboard-01.png)